-Souls Extolled is a blast of groovy hard rock fusing generations of influences from Black Sabbath, to Nirvana, Sublime, and The Strokes.
-The dirty blend of the self-described “degenerate rock band” is provocative yet familiar.
-Accents of ska and psychedelia revolve around a hard rock core, with gritty and debaucherous lyrics.
-The three-piece band looks the part of a possessed street gang from an earlier time, with whited-out contact lenses complementing predominately black wardrobes, hoods, buttoned up flannels, and bandannas.
-Often clouded in smoke and accompanied by a masked demon-like figure, their songs are dripping with existential angst and vulgarity.
+Souls Extolled is a blast of eclectic rock and ska punk from Austin, Texas.
+Fusing generations of influences from indie and alternative rock to grunge, the bands’ diverse blend is provocative yet familiar.
+Accents of progressive rock and psychedelia revolve around a dark, groovy core, with gritty and debaucherous lyrics.
+Often clouded in smoke and accompanied by a mysterious masked figure, their songs are dripping with existential angst and vulgarity.
 With their intense vibe nostalgic of the classic rock icons they evoke, they're an explosive exhibition of modern rock music!